MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing Hybrid Data Solutions in Microsoft Azure.md

 <img src="Images/parallel.JPG" width="700">

+<b> Implementing Data Distribution for an SQL Data Warehouse </p>
+<p> A distribution is the basic unit of storage and processing for parallel queries.
+Rows are stored across 60 distributions which are run in parallel.
+Each Compute node manages one or more of the 60 distributions.</p>

+<p> Three types of distribution.
+Replicated Table

 ---

 <h3> </h3>

 <p> Computing is any activity that uses computers to manage, process and communicate information </p>

+<p> Browser Cache: A way to make website faster for you when your browsing the internet.
+When you visit the website, it basically downloads a copy of the website and stores it on your harddrive.
+Next time you load website it goes really fast.

+<a href="https://www.youtube.com/watch?v=yi0FhRqDJfo"> Video Explanation </a>

+CPU Cache: A computer have two different types of memory.
+Dynamic RAM, SRAM (used in CPU Cache).
+SRAM does not have to be constantly refreshed.
+Much faster than DRAM but more expensive.
+The CPU Cache is the CPU internal memory.
+It's job is to store copy of data from RAM which is wainting to be used by the CPU.
+Basically what the CPU Cache does, is that it holds common data that it thinks the CPU will access.
+CPU always check cache memory first. </p>